bitlayer-org/bitlayer-org.github.io/docs/YBTCFamily/YBTC.B/yeild_distribution.md

 - Yield will be updated **every 24 hours**.
 - Exchange ratios between Proof Tokens and YBTC.B are **updated automatically**.
 - Users could redeem their deposits anytime.
-- Users will be able to claim the funds & yields in **7 days** days after the redemption.
+- Users will be able to claim the funds & yields in **7 days** after the redemption.

 ---